We always want the best for our furry friends! But despite how important this is, it’s rarely spoken about.

 3. Allow time to sniff around on walks

 Huskies and exercise may as well be the same word.
-Exercise is so important for this breed and as a husky owner, I’m sure you already know that!
-So I’m not going to talk about exercise any more…
+Exercise is so crucial for this breed and as a husky owner, I’m sure you already know that!

 By letting your furry friend sniff around you’re triggering those instinctive feelings and behaviors.
 This is incredibly healthy for his mind and general well-being.
 I’ve already mentioned mental stimulation above, and this is certainly a part of that.
 Walk times will be so much more powerful and beneficial if some simple sniff time is included.